Constitution and Bylaws

 Section F Reinstatement

-A former member shall be reinstated to membership upon written request.
+A former member shall be reinstated to membership.
 (A reinstatement fee is no longer required, nor is there a chapter vote).

-1. Annual dues shall be required of Active and Reserve members at all three levels of the Society.
-The amount of International dues is listed in the International Standing Rules.
-The amount of state dues is listed in the State Bylaws.
+- Annual dues shall be required of Active and Reserve members at all three levels of the Society.

 Section C Financial Control

-3. Two signatures shall be required on all checks.
-The president's and treasurer's signatures shall be required on all checks.
+- Two signatures shall be required on all checks.
+The president's and treasurer's signatures shall be required on all checks; however a third person may also be authorized to sign in case of emergency.

-5. Two dollars per member of the annual dues shall be used as follows: one dollar for Alpha State Scholarship and one dollar for the contribution to Alpha State Scholarship giving Gamma Eta Honor Status.
+- Two dollars per member of the annual dues shall be used as follows: one dollar for Alpha State Scholarship and one dollar for the contribution to ASTEF Scholarship giving Gamma Eta Honor Status.

-6. An initiation fee of $10.00 shall be required of all new members except honorary members.
+- An induction fee of $10.00 shall be required of all new members except honorary members.

 Section D Special Funds

-b.
-Gamma Eta willl pay for the room and registration for State Level Members to the state convention.
+- Gamma Eta will pay for the room and registration for State Level Members to the state convention.
 Four people, including state members may stay in the room.

-b.
-Recipients must be legal residents of area covered by Gamma Eta membership, must be enrolled or have reliable plans for enrolling in a division of education of an accredited college or university, and must be at least junior level.
+- Recipients must be legal residents of area covered by Gamma Eta membership, must be enrolled or have reliable plans for enrolling in a division of education of an accredited college or university, and must be at least junior level

 Section A Chapter Rules